jotavare/jotavare.github.io/docs/x86_assembly_nasm/disk_structure.md

 ### **Converting CHS and LBA**

-The following formulas can be used to convert between CHS and LBA:
+The following formulas can be used to convert between `CHS` and `LBA`:

 **CHS to LBA:**